cbmira01/FeatureRanking/doc/REPORT.md

 This step is computationally expensive in that it creates an upper-triangular structure from the matrix of pair-wise comparisons.
-For 10 dataset samples, 45 comparisons are created; 100 samples would create nearly 5000 comparisons; 1000 samples (as in the "German" dataset) create nealy a half-million comparisons;
+For 10 dataset samples, 45 comparisons are created; 100 samples would create nearly 5000 comparisons; 1000 samples (as in the "German" dataset) create nealy a half-million comparisons.
 And the "Cardio" dataset, at 2126 samples, creates well over two million comparisons.
 This step is greatly aided by parallel computation.